home

 Diana Fletcher

-The unrepentant individualist lady traveller Diana Fletcher, with her very own black camel stallion, would like to share her passion for desert voyages on camelback across the Tunisian Sahara with small groups of like-minded ladies and gentlemen.
-Camels, tents, Bedouin guides and expertise all provided – as she has done this on her own many times – to ensure an extraordinary and individual adventure which she describes as follows: –
+The unrepentant individualist lady traveller Diana Fletcher, with her very own black camel stallion, would like to share her passion for desert voyages on camelback across the Tunisian Sahara.
+Diana hopes you enjoy reading about her adventures with her family and friends.

 To embark on a week’s voyage riding a camel across the vast Tunisian sand sea of the Northern Sahara is a humbling experience.
 You quickly realise that without the local knowledge of your guides the Bedouin nomads, coupled with the resilience of their ships of the desert, the one-humped dromedaries, you would quite literally be lost at sea.